-Turmeric, a flowering plant belonging to the ginger family, has been used for centuries in Chinese and Indian traditional medicine.
+Turmeric is a flowering plant belonging to the ginger family and has been used for centuries in Chinese and Indian traditional medicine.

 How Does Turmeric Whiten Teeth?

 When turmeric toothpaste is regularly and properly used, it can contribute to teeth whitening because it has mild abrasive and astringent properties.
 While its astringent property may have an impact on the health of the teeth, especially on their enamel, the risk is so low that it isn’t a cause for concern.

 But keep in mind that while there are advantages in using a turmeric-based toothpaste for teeth whitening purposes, it also has disadvantages.